18F/18f.gsa.gov/_posts/2016-09-12-james-scott-automating-engineering-better-government.md

 **MK: What has been the most impactful project you’ve worked on?**

-**JS:** Outside of cloud.gov, I’m an active member of our Diversity Guild, and I’m really excited about the listening tour we just conducted, *and* the fact that 18F allows and encourages us to do that kind of stuff.
+**JS:** Outside of cloud.gov, I’m an active member of our Diversity Guild, and I’m really excited about the listening tour we conducted, *and* the fact that 18F allows and encourages us to do that kind of stuff.

 Basically, we interviewed tons of people about what they look for in a workplace and what makes them thrive in a workplace.
 It was great to be